Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/GCN.md

 $$
 \hat{y}(x) = \underbrace{\underbrace{\sum_{i=0}^{k} w_{a_i}}_{bias} + \underbrace{(\sum_{a_i\in U(a)} Q_{a_i})^{T}(\sum_{a_i\in I(a)} Q_{a_i}) }_{factors}}_{CAT-E} + \underbrace{\sum_{i=0}^{k} T_{a_i}(b)}_{CAT-NT}.
 $$
-And it is decomposed as the floowing table.
+And it is decomposed as the following table.
 _____
 Ingredients| Formulae| Features
 ---|---|---